Civil defense siren: Thailand

-Like the Indonesian siren, Thailand has sirens to warn about tsunamis following the 2004 Indian Ocean earthquake.
+Like Indonesia, Thailand has sirens to warn about tsunamis following the 2004 Indian Ocean earthquake.
 The entire system of a Thailand's tsunami sirens are Sircom, Alerting Communications of America (ACA), and American Signal Corporation (ASC).
 The entire system for the Thailand's tsunami warning siren systems are ACA Quadren, Sircom SIBT, and ASC E-Class (a similar siren to ATI HPSS-16/32).

 Malaysia

-Malaysia has a lot of sirens in Peninsular Malaysia, and Borneo (Sabah and Sarawak), to warn about disasters such as tsunami just like with the Indonesia, flood, and dam failure.
-(Other sirens in Malaysia will be a Malaysian Civil Defense Force's civil defense siren at the top of the building in both Semenanjung, Sabah and Sarawak, it uses a World War II Carter Air-Raid Siren, which is similar siren sound to a Federal Signal 3T22/2T22).
+Malaysia has a number of sirens in Peninsular Malaysia, and Borneo (Sabah and Sarawak), to warn about disasters such as tsunamis, similar to Indonesia, as well as floods, and dam failure.
+Other sirens in Malaysia will be a Malaysian Civil Defense Force's civil defense siren at the top of the building in both Semenanjung, Sabah and Sarawak, it uses a World War II Carter Air-Raid Siren, which is similar siren sound to a Federal Signal 3T22/2T22.
 The civil defense siren can be used as a Ramzan siren.
-The entire system for the disaster in Malaysia including the E2S A141, Telegrafia Pavian, a mysterious surveillance, antenna, PA speaker siren and a HSS Engineering TWS-295 (a under license Whelen WPS 2805) for the tsunami warnings, a TOA speaker, mysterious PA speaker, metal box siren, and a Telegrafia Pavian for the flood, and other will be a air force base siren such as a Federal Signal Modulator 3012 in RMAF Gong Kedak Air Base, and a dam failure warning system include the Federal Signal ThunderBeam RSH-10 in Bersia Kenyir Dam, and Federal Signal 2001-SRN in Chenderoh Dam which was the first rotating US-Made tornado siren in Malaysia.
+The entire system for the disaster in Malaysia including the E2S A141, Telegrafia Pavian, a mysterious surveillance, antenna, PA speaker siren and a HSS Engineering TWS-295 (an under license Whelen WPS 2905) for the tsunami warnings, a TOA speaker, mysterious PA speaker, metal box siren, and a Telegrafia Pavian for the flood, and other will be air force base sirens such as 4 Federal Signal Modulator 3012s in RMAF Gong Kedak Air Base, and a dam failure warning system include 2 Federal Signal ThunderBeam RSH-10s in Bersia Dam and Kenering Dam and a Federal Signal 2001-SRN in Chenderoh Dam which was the first rotating US-Made tornado siren in Malaysia.
+There is also 2 unconfirmed STH-10s in Kenyir Dam and Labuan respectively, The Labuan STH-10 turned out to be a motor for the water gate, As for the Kenyir Dam siren, it’s still unconfirmed.